autoplot/documentation/javadoc/org/das2/qds/filters/FiltersChainPanel.md

+# org.das2.qds.filters.FiltersChainPanel

-# org.das2.qds.filters.FiltersChainPanelChain together a number of FilterEditorPanels to one long filter chain.
+Chain together a number of FilterEditorPanels to one long filter chain.
 For example,
  |slice1(0)|smooth(5) would add two of the FilterEditorPanel to control each
  filter.
 Additionally, this adds and removes filters from the chain.

-FiltersChainPanel( )
+# FiltersChainPanel( )
 Creates new form FiltersChainPanel

 ***